Tanguy-ddv/pygameCV/README.md

 ## Contributing

 Everyone is welcome to contribute to this project by proposing new features and optimizations!
+Your feedbacks will be appreciated.

 ## License